Jack Kimmel International Grant Program

 The Jack Kimmel International Grant Program, championed by the Canadian TREE Fund, honors the late Jack Kimmel who was the former Director of Parks for the City of Toronto.
 He is remembered for his contribution of 46 years of leadership to the ISA and its Ontario chapter.
 Jack Kimmel grants provide much needed funding to arboriculture and urban forestry researchers all over the world.
 This grant is administered by the TREE Fund, with participation from the Canadian TREE Fund in the evaluation process.

 Projects are expected to be completed within one to three years.
 Grant award amounts are limited to a maximum of $10,000 and will vary depending upon the adjudged value of the project relative to the needs of the arboriculture community.
+TREE Fund requires a match of at least 10% cash or in-kind.
 No project may receive more than one award from this program.
-Please note that funds cannot be used to pay for overhead expenses or student tuition and fees.
+No university or institutional overhead expenses may be funded by this grant.

 Applications are due October 1 and will only be accepted through the online application form.